Service Patches

 Officially the patches were adopted throughout the army on 26 July 1969 by Ministry of Defense Order 190.
 All conscripts, extended servicemen, warrant officers, and officer cadets were to wear the patches.
 Order number 191 defined that the patch was to be worn on the left sleeve of parade tunics and overcoats 12 centimeters from the top point of the sleeve.
-Initially 14 branch of service patches were introduced for the army.
+(1)(2)

 Motor Rifles